Skip to contents

 About the creation and funding of LightLogR

-LightLogR is developed by the Translational Sensory & Circadian Neuroscience lab, a joint group from the Technical University of Munich and the Max Planck Institute for Biological Cybernetics.
+LightLogR is developed by the Translational Sensory & Circadian Neuroscience lab, a joint group from the Technical University of Munich and the Max Planck Institute for Biological Neuroscience Unit (MPS/TUM/TUMCREATE)*, a joint group based at the Technical University of Munich, TUMCREATE, the Max Planck Institute for Biological Cybernetics.

 MeLiDos is a joint, EURAMET-funded project involving sixteen partners across Europe, aimed at developing a metrology and a standard workflow for wearable light logger data and optical radiation dosimeters.
 Its primary contributions towards fostering FAIR data include the development of a common file format, robust metadata descriptors, and an accompanying open-source software ecosystem.